johnsietsma/RefEngine/README.md

 # AIEOpenGL

-A simple OpenGL game engine.
+An OpenGL game engine with QT and GLFW bindings.

 It purpose is to demonstrate OpenGL concepts and code layout.